zeqing-guo/pet-shop-box/README.md

 Then you should to allocate some ethers to your Ethereum account in Matemask:

-1. Copy the address of Ethereum account in Matemask to which you want to transfer ether
+1. Copy the address of Ethereum account in Matemask to which you want to transfer ether.
-2. Get the URL of administrator page from the provision step when create private chain in Cloud Foundry, and go to the administrator page
+2. Get the URL of administrator page from the provision step to create private chain in Cloud Foundry, and go to the administrator page.
 3. Paste your address in "Address of Recipient" and click "SUBMIT" button.

 ![administrator page](src/images/administrator_page.png)

 #### Deploy Smart Contract

 Once your account owns some Ether, you can create smart contract with the account on your private chain.
-For this, we will use the [Broswer Solidity project](https://ethereum.github.io/browser-solidity/), which supports Matemask and allows you to deploy smart contract on private chain directly in your broswer.
+For this, we will use the [Broswer Solidity project](https://ethereum.github.io/browser-solidity/), which supports MateMask and allows you to deploy smart contract on private chain directly in your broswer.

 1. Click "Add local file" in the upper left and choose `Adoption.sol` in contracts directory.
 2. Click "Run", switch `Environment` into `Injected Web3`, and click `Create` to deploy smart contract into private chain.